alexander-fichtl/What-makes-us-happy/README.md

 - **"columns.csv"**	is a csv file containing explanations of every variable of the dataset.

-### All the best to my future peers, I am looking forward to working with you!
+### All the best to my future peers; I am looking forward to working with you!

+Best,

+Alex